Manaf-Ibrahim/design-patterns-ts/readme.md

 ## Acknowledgments

-Eric Gamma, Richard Helm, Ralph Johnson and John Vlissides for there excellent book and ideas.
+Eric Gamma, Richard Helm, Ralph Johnson and John Vlissides for their excellent book and ideas.